 - Anne Webb (Chair) – Oxfam GB

-Robin Osterley joined the Association as Chief Executive in November 2015.
+Robin Osterley joined us as Chief Executive in November 2015.
 After an early career in IT, he moved into the third sector and has more than 20 years experience of running membership organisations with a charitable purpose, including sports campaigning organisation Supporters’ Direct and the largest arts umbrella group in the country, Making Music.
 He has sat on numerous Government committees and forums, and does a great deal of local volunteering in his “spare” time.

 Membership and Events Officer

-Alex joined in February 2018 as Events Officer to provide maternity cover for Julia Cloke and is now a permanent member of the team.
+Alex joined us in February 2018 as Events Officer to provide maternity cover for Julia Cloke and is now a permanent member of the team.
 He holds a BA (Hons) Degree from the University of Winchester.
 He has previously worked in events management, overseeing the delivery of training courses across the United Kingdom for more than four years.

 Olaia Alamos Castresana

-Olaia joined the Association in November 2015 to lead our research programme, which keeps members informed and helps them benchmark performance, whilst also supporting our public affairs and policy work.
+Olaia joined us in November 2015 to lead our research programme, which keeps members informed and helps them benchmark performance, whilst also supporting our public affairs and policy work.
 She has experience working with not-for-profit organisations and commercial retailers.
 She holds a BA(Hons) Business Administration from the University of the Basque Country and an MSc in International Fashion Marketing from Heriot-Watt University.